 Technical Support for Bridging the Communications Gap in Understanding Road User Charges

-Principal Investigator(s):Lee Munnich, Senior Fellow, SLPP, Humphrey School of Public Affairs
+Principal Investigator(s):Lee Munnich, Senior Fellow (Retired), Humphrey School of Public Affairs

-- Matthew Schmit, Researcher, Humphrey School of Public Affairs
+- Matthew Schmit, Former Researcher, Humphrey School of Public Affairs

-The study is being conducted by a team led by MBUFA with the State and Local Policy Program (SLPP) of the University of Minnesota's Humphrey School of Public Affairs, Cambridge Systematics and the Reason Foundation.
-The study is designed to build awareness about road user charge deployments in the U.S. and abroad, and in the Surface Transportation System Funding Alternatives (STSFA) program and to identify how to create an environment and policies that allow for collaboration and networking among entities interested in supporting the deployment of road user charge strategies.
-The STSFA program provides grants to demonstrate user based alternative revenue mechanisms that utilize a user fee structure to maintain the long-term solvency of the Highway Trust Fund.
-The grants are only available to States or groups of States.
+This study was conducted by a team led by MBUFA with the State and Local Policy Program (SLPP) of the University of Minnesota's Humphrey School of Public Affairs, Cambridge Systematics, and the Reason Foundation.
+The study was designed to build awareness about road user charge deployments in the US and abroad, and in the Surface Transportation System Funding Alternatives (STSFA) program and to identify how to create an environment and policies that allow for collaboration and networking among entities interested in supporting the deployment of road user charge strategies.
+The STSFA program provides grants to demonstrate user-based alternative revenue mechanisms that utilize a user fee structure to maintain the long-term solvency of the Highway Trust Fund.
+The grants are only available to states or groups of states.

 - Identify gaps in education/outreach and policy, and identify possible outreach activities to bridge the gap.